gangof1/techtest/README.md

 #### Hints:
 * 500 orders will have been created, each order with 1 or 2 products assigned with a fixed quantity: 1.
+##### for testing purposes each order will have `Order ....` as name and ´Order description ...´ as descritpion
 * 100 Products will have been created too, each with stock set to 500.
 * Consider starting creating a new order or pick an order having #id between 1-500 to test any other API call that require existing order data.

 # Order Viewing Page
 - Method: GET
 - URL: [Base URL] /api/orders
-- Description: Retrieves a list of orders with pagination and filtering options
+- Description: Retrieves a list of orders - ordered by date desc - with pagination and filtering options
 - Response: JSON object of paginated orders with total count and links for next/prev pages
 - Response (on failure): JSON reporting error code and message